scheinerman/Permutations.jl/README.md

 (1)(2)(3)(4)(5)(6)
 ```

-To get the cycle structure of a `Permutation` (not as a character string,
+To find the cycle structure of a `Permutation` (not as a character string,
 but as an array of arrays), use `cycles`:
 ```julia
 julia> cycles(p)